Settings idP (outside of Sitevision)

 SAML ticket

 The SAML ticket contains information about the user and is needed for authentication.
-It is by using the SAML ticket that the user is authenticated and assigned to a Virtual group for permissions.
+It is with the help of the SAML ticket that the user is verified and can be assigned membership in Virtual Groups for permissions, in case the groups attribute is used.

 The following must be included in the SAML ticket when the user arrives at Sitevision: